djspiewak/sbt-github-packages/README.md

 # sbt-github-packages [![Build Status](https://travis-ci.com/djspiewak/sbt-github-packages.svg?branch=master)](https://travis-ci.com/djspiewak/sbt-github-packages)

 Configures your project for publication to the [GitHub Package Registry](https://help.github.com/en/articles/about-github-package-registry) using its Apache Maven support.
-Note that you probably shouldn't use this with plugins, only libraries.
+Note that GitHub Packages *exclusively* supports maven-style publication; using Ivy style will result in a warning.
 Also provides some convenience functionality for *depending* upon artifacts which have been published to the Package Registry.

 ## Usage